"We Rise, We Sing: Our Vision Unfolding:

 EXIGENCE: A Sphinx Vocal Ensemble, Dr. Eugene Rogers, conductor

-This concert will be free and open to the public with a suggested ($20 tickets will be sold at the door).
-The price of your ticket included the NC ACDA membership registration fee.
+This concert will be free and open to the public with a suggested donation of $20.
+Donations are accepted at the door and through the conference registration.

 NORTH CAROLINA MASTER CHORALE, Al Sturgis, Director